emrealtinok/sudoku_solvers/README.md

 It was able to solve 907 of the 1000 test puzzles.
 It couldn't solve the world's hardest Sudoku puzzle.

 In conclusion, the final model was quite good at learning, and it definitely has more room to grow.
-With better processing power, deeper or wider networks, more precise hyperparameters and longer learning time I believe that neural networks can come to close to being 100% accurate at solving Sudoku puzzles.
+With more processing power, deeper or wider networks, more precise hyperparameters and longer learning time I believe that neural networks can come close to being 100% accurate at solving Sudoku puzzles.